 For fulltime faculty, office hours may change from semester to semester.
-Current faculty office hours are included on the syllabus, see link: https://brazosport.edu/faculty-and-staff/resources/course-syllabi-instructor-information/
+Current faculty office hours are One hour before and after class or as scheduled with instructor

 For an adjunct faculty, no office hours are required, and they are not assigned an office.
 To set up an appointment with an adjunct, contact the instructor as per the email address on the syllabus, see link: https://brazosport.edu/faculty-and-staff/resources/course-syllabi-instructor-information/